johnnymetz/johnny-metz-blog/content/posts/multistep-database-changes.md

 ## Multistep Database Changes

 The [`SeparateDatabaseAndState`](https://docs.djangoproject.com/en/5.1/ref/migration-operations/#django.db.migrations.operations.SeparateDatabaseAndState) migration operation allows us to separate changes to database and project state.
 We can use it to remove the `rating` field in two backwards-compatible steps (instead of removing it in one backwards-incompatible step).
-These steps need to be deployed separately to ensure compatibility between the blue and green environments.
+These steps need to be deployed separately to be compatible.

 - Step 1: Remove `rating` from the green environment project state without removing it from the database
 - Step 2: Remove `rating` from the database